 Development of a new technique: delivery of antibiotics to the bloodstream of zebrafish embryos

-Toxicity of antibiotics on zebrafish embryos
+Antibiotics can be toxic to zebrafish embryos

 A study by former colleague Dr. Gareth McVicker indicated that tetracycline and β-lactams antibiotics were not toxic at useful concentrations and exhibited a dose-dependent curative effect on S. aureus infected embryos.
 Sub-curative doses of tetracycline effectively selected pre-existing resistant clones during infection in the zebrafish model (McVicker et al. 2014).
 In order to evaluate the strength of this selection phenomenon, it was important to determine if this was a general effect with other antibiotics using sets of isogenic resistant/sensitive strains.
 Strains were made in the S. aureus SH1000 background.
 SH1000-tetR was resistant to tetracycline but sensitive to erythromycin and kanamycin.
 SH1000-eryR was resistant to erythromycin but sensitive to tetracycline and kanamycin whilst SH1000-kanR was resistant to kanamycin but sensitive to tetracycline and erythromycin.
 However, two of the three antibiotics for which isogenic strains with a chromosome-encoded resistance were already available (erythromycin and kanamycin) failed to cure infected zebrafish embryos by immersion in embryo water (the buffer of defined composition in which embryos are kept).